 The Garden is home to more than 500 plant species and 130 bird species.
 It provides 60,000 visitors annually with spectacular seasonal displays of native wildflowers in woodland, wetland and prairie areas.
 Each area creates a different habitat that fosters different types of plants, animals and birds.
 A 2/3-mile trail features 49 interpretive stations for guided and self-guided tours.
 Nestled in the garden is the Martha Crone Visitor Shelter where visitors will find natural history displays, natural history reference materials and friendly staff and volunteers waiting to help with Garden-related questions.

-Family Adventure Backpacks filled with activities your family can do together are available to use while visiting the Garden.
-Stop in to the Visitor Shelter to borrow a backpack or a Garden Scavenger Hunt for a fun way to explore the Garden with your family.
+The Garden offers loaner Family Fun Adventure Backpacks that are filled with activities to do together while exploring.
+Start your visit with a stop to the Visitor Shelter to borrow a backpack or a Garden Scavenger Hunt for a fun way to explore the Garden with your family.
 Binoculars are also available to borrow.

 Self-Guided Tours at Eloise Butler